Honey dijon pretzel stuffing

 Method: you’ll need a 9 x 13 inch baking dish (or a 10 inch round cast iron shallow dutch oven like I used)

 Tear bread, toast it: preheat oven to 95C/200F.
 Tear pretzel rolls into bite size pieces and spread evenly on a baking sheet.
 Toast for 1 hour, tossing halfway through.
 They should just gently dry out, but not gain much color.
+Once they are out the oven, increase oven temperature to 190C/375F.

 Saute veggies: add 65g butter to a fry pan and bring to medium-low heat.
 Once butter is melted, add celery and onion and gently saute for about 5 mins.
 Add garlic, sage and rosemary and saute for another 3-5 mins.
 There’s no salt added in this step, btw!